satisgupta/decompress_gz_lambda/README.md

-# Decompressed gz files on S3 using Lambda
+# Decompress gz files on S3 using Lambda

 Python 2.7